firebolt-db/godocs/docs/Overview/organizations-accounts.md

 The Firebolt object model is hierarchical and comes with strong containment properties - parent objects can contain one or more child objects.
 Child objects are sole children of their parent objects (and cannot be shared).
 Furthermore, there are two classes of objects: global and regional.
 As the name suggests, global objects are managed globally and can contain objects that are deployed and grouped regionally.

-The picture below depicts a Firebolt supported object model.
+The picture below depicts a Firebolt object model.

 <img src="../assets/images/Firebolt_objects_model.png" alt="Object Model" width="800"/>